marmalade-does/lroberts.github.io/content/authors/admin/_index.md

 website: "https://marmalade-does.github.io/lroberts.github.io/"
 ---

-I’m doing a degree in genetics and another in informatics.
+I’m pursuing a degree in genetics and another in informatics.
 I’m particularly interested in exploring the intersection of data science and molecular biology.
-I’m fascinated by innovative approaches to solving complex biological problems, especially the application of machine learning.
+I’m fascinated by innovative approaches to solving complex biological problems, especially through the application of machine learning.

-Outside of my academic studies, I’m a strong believer in life-long learning.
+Outside of my academic studies, I’m a strong believer in lifelong learning.
 Recently, I’ve been diving into subjects like normative ethics, epistemics, AI, and global health.
-I’m also the founder and president of [Altruisme Efectiu UAB](https://sites.google.com/view/altruisme-efectiu-uab/home)
+I’m also the founder and president of [Altruisme Efectiu UAB](https://sites.google.com/view/altruisme-efectiu-uab/home).

 [Here](uploads/face_profile.jpg) is a photo of me.

 All anonymous feedback is greatly appreciated [here](https://www.admonymous.co/lroberts).